 In general, we can apply Deep Learning technologies in different levels of automating the process of economic analysis.
 Each level requires greater levels of sophistication to perform, however the above levels is a good map to find where we can introduce automation in our own workflow process.

 Deep Learning automation can also be classified in terms of providing assistive or generative capabilities to its users.
 A good example of assistive automation is the auto-focus capability that you find in today’s cameras.
 An example of generative automation is the artistic style transfer apps like Prisma that you find in your smart phone.
 So in the context of economic modeling, Deep Learning can assist in the exploration of data as well as provide more accurate model simulations using its generative capabilities.
-Thus, we evaluating Deep Learning automation involves multiple dimensions.
+Thus, evaluating Deep Learning automation involve multiple dimensions.

 Decision-Making and Deep Resource Allocation

 DL has been used in current practices from perhaps this “shallow learning” perspective of Level 1 or Level 2 autonomy for these real-world economic cases of interest.
-They have been used for examples in (a) regression problems: predictions for financial asset classes or broader macroeconomic outcomes, (b) classification and labelling problems: recent studies for mortage risk (DL for Mortgate Risk), and (c ) for proxy indicators: for example satellite imagery data has been used to map local area poverty estimation (Stanford Study), or night-lights to asses power outages, or twitter data to asses traditional economic variables such as unemployment rate or track the contagion of viral flu epidemic etc..
+They have been used for examples in (a) regression problems: predictions for financial asset classes or broader macroeconomic outcomes, (b) classification and labelling problems: recent studies for mortgage risk (DL for Mortgage Risk), and (c ) for proxy indicators: satellite imagery data has been used to map local area poverty estimation (Stanford Study), or night-lights to asses power outages, or twitter data to asses traditional economic variables such as unemployment rate or track the contagion of viral flu epidemic etc..

 Using the final model that has been trained on survey data, we can estimate per capita consumption expenditure for any…sustain.stanford.edu